Ben Gummer’s voting in Parliament

 We have lots more plain English analysis of Ben Gummer’s voting record on issues like health, welfare, taxation and more.
 Visit Ben Gummer’s full vote analysis page for more.

-Ben Gummer never rebelled against their party in this parliament
+Ben Gummer has never rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Ipswich